 DevSecOps process flow from commit to production

-The DevSecOps process flow describes how a change moves through the pipeline and where security decisions are enforced along the way.
-Each transition from commit to build, build to artifact, and artifact to deployment creates a point where risk is evaluated and a clear outcome is required.
-Nothing is added later.
-If a control matters, it sits directly in the DevSecOps flow.
+The DevSecOps process flow describes how a change moves through the pipeline and where security decisions are enforced.
+Each transition, from commit to build, build to artifact, and artifact to deployment, introduces a point where risk is evaluated and a clear outcome is required.

 End-to-end flow: code, build, artifact, deploy, runtime, feedback